podviaznikov/podviaznikov.com/journal.md

 ### review

 Engaging book.
 Learned a lot about region I knew so little.
-The book laid out the history of the region and history scientific inqury into it.
+The book laid out the history of the Polynesia and the history of scientific inqury into it.
-I've read it just in few days and couldn't stop reading.
+I've read it just in few days because was very engaged.

 ## Daring Greatly